-What should I avoid during the trial?
+What should my child avoid during the trial?

-You should not take part in other studies that involve the administration of drugs or vaccines, including trials testing other interventions for COVID-19.
-If during the trial you are required to receive any vaccinations while enrolled in this study you should inform the research team beforehand and we will discuss with you the most appropriate time to receive them.
+Your child should not take part in other studies that involve the administration of drugs or vaccines, including trials testing other interventions for COVID-19.
+If during the trial your child is required to receive any vaccinations while enrolled in this study you should inform the research team beforehand and we will discuss with you the most appropriate time to receive them.
+If your child becomes eligible for a COVID-19 vaccine during the trial, we will let you know which vaccine they have received (i.e. 'unblind' them).